RezaQavi-Git/cryptocurrency-analytics-pipeline/README.md

 ### 1. Crawler

 The Crawler is responsible for fetching data from the APIs mentioned earlier and storing it in local CSV files and MinIO.
-To set up MinIO, refer to the `minio` folder in the repository.
+To set up MinIO, refer to the `minion` folder in the repository.

 ```bash
 git clone https://github.com/RezaQavi-Git/cryptocurrency-analytics-pipeline.git